Catcheside-Warrington's Tyneside Songs: The publication

 Charles Ernest Catcheside-Warrington.edited the four volumes of "Tyneside Songs", a series of small booklets each of around 26 pages long, containing mainly well-known songs, by well-known Tyneside composers.

-The contents of these volumes now have a great historical value in that we are able to learn of the types of music popular at (and sometimes, many years before) the time of publication.
+The contents of these volumes now have historical value.
+In that, we are able to learn of the types of music popular at (and sometimes, many years before) the time of publication.